Home Loans for Nurses | Mortgage Programs 2025

 The website says, “Most heroes save at least $3,000 when they buy or sell a home with us.
 When you add up savings from real estate agents, loan officers, title companies, home inspectors, and other everyday deals, the savings are way beyond what you’ll get from other national programs.”

-Note that you must use real estate professionals recommended by Homes for Heroes to benefit.
-Again, check other local programs to ensure this is your best option before buying.
+Note that you must use real estate professionals approved by Homes for Heroes.
+Again, check other local programs to ensure this is your best nurse home loan option before buying.

 3. Conventional loans for nurses

-Conventional mortgages are the most popular type of home loan available today.
+Conventional mortgages are the most popular type of home loans for nurses available today.
 These loans are not backed by the government, like others on this list, but most conform to the rules laid down by Fannie Mae and Freddie Mac, which are two government-sponsored enterprises.
 This is why they’re also referred to as “conforming loans.”

 Conventional loans require a credit score of 620 or better.
 But they offer a low down payment option of only 3% of the purchase price to qualify.
 Although, if your down payment is less than 20%, you’ll need to pay for private mortgage insurance (PMI), which means higher monthly payments.